 Rick: And organic from the islands?

-Strawberry Seller: Yes, really nice ones, no pesticides used.
+Strawberry seller: Yep, really nice ones, no pesticides used.

 Rick: Mmm, nice, I'll have a little box please.

 The market is the place for the most casual, quick-and-cheap lunch in town.
 The salmon grills are a favorite.
-Everyone from the Finnish President on down to visiting tourists stop by for a dash of local flavor.
+Everyone from the Finnish president on down to visiting tourists stops by for a dash of local flavor.